PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-10 04:27:50
+Last updated: 2024-04-10 04:29:37
-Random Quote: Our power comes from the perception of our power. - Mikhail Gorbachev
+Random Quote: If somehow the Lord gave me a second chance at that moment...
+I would do it all over again. - Joel Miller